Sunbeamstress/Blackbirds/docs/abilities/ability_overview.md

 **What if you make a mistake and spent your points on the wrong ability?
 What if you change your mind?**
 - It is possible to unlearn an ability, though you're refunded only half of the ability's cost, rounded down (Lv 3: 2, Lv 2: 1, Lv 1: 0).

+- If the ability you're attempting to unlearn is a prerequisite for an unlocked hidden ability tree, you cannot unlearn it until you've unlearned every ability in that tree.

 - This becomes incredibly undesirable to do at much higher AP levels, as you will take longer and longer to earn AP, so choose carefully!

 ## Types of Abilities